guglicap/arduino-pv/README.md

 Based on https://archive.codeplex.com/?p=pv

-Please note that, even though the python library has only been tested with a CMS-2000 inverter and a SunEzy 600E, it also worked on my SunEzy 2810, and it believe this would be the case for every SunEzy inverter, as long as it has a serial port and can be queried by the SunEzy Control software.
+Please note that, even though the python library has only been tested with an Orion CMS-2000 inverter and a SunEzy 600E, it also worked on my SunEzy 2810, and it believe this would be the case for every inverter, as long as it has a serial port and can be queried by the SunEzy Control software or the equivalent Orion software.